-While the doomsayers are a constant phenomenon in our life, and they come indeed in all forms and ideas, more often than not unsupported by data, serious analyses were able to predict the human-caused grim outcomes, e.g. before the second World War.
-Although in this particular case it was of no avail, it should not come as a pessimistic view note that a zillion times more the collapse of civilization was averted due to the warnings of intellectuals.
-Whatever the case, it might be possible to scientifically correctly predict most likely current civilization dangers and at least some time-span of our civilization.
+While the doomsayers are a constant phenomenon in our life, and they come indeed in all forms and ideas, more often than not unsupported by data [6], serious analyses were often able to predict the human-caused grim outcomes.
+The scientific warnings should not be perceived as a pessimistic or doomsayer viewpoint, but as cautions to prevent major problems and even the collapse of our civilization.
+Whatever the case, with current knowledge and technology it might be possible to scientifically correctly predict most likely current civilization dangers and at least some estimations for the time-span of our civilization.

-1.2 Possible causes of extinction of the human race
+1.3 Possible causes of extinction of the human race